MartinBloedorn/libFilter/README.md

       delay(5); // Loop time will approx. match the sampling time.
     }

-## As a regular C++ library
+### As a regular C++ library

-Want to use the library outside the Arduino IDE, in a regular C++ application?
-You're covered.

 Include only the `filters.h` header, and point your `-I` path to the folder with both your `filters.h` and `filters_defs.h` headers.
 Add `filters.cpp` to your sources.

-In the `filters.h` file, uncomment the `#define NOT_ARDUINO` line, and you're set.
+Then, just swap out the Arduino includes and you're good.

+## Upcoming

+- An example on notch filtering (combining a low- and a high-pass filter)
+- Major cleanup